sagar-qa007/cypress-repeat-updated/README.md

 ## Debugging

-Run this script with environment variable `DEBUG=cypress-repeat` to see verbose logs
+Run this script with environment variable `DEBUG=cypress-repeat-sk` to see verbose logs

 ## What about test retries?